Tag: long copy

 What is long copy?

-Long copy is… well, long copy!
-A direct mail letter more than one A4 side.
-Or a web page containing thousands and thousands of words.
+Long copy is… well, long.
+Say, a direct mail letter more than one A4 side long or a web page containing thousands and thousands of words.

 For decades everyone believed long copy worked best.
-And back in the olden days it did.
+And back in the olden days it often did.
 But times have changed.
-The internet has shortened attention spans and people are no longer willing to wade through endless pages of guff.
+The internet has shortened attention spans and most people aren’t interested in wading through endless pages of guff.

 Look online and you’ll see plenty of websites still using long copy.
-A lot of them fall into the get rich quick category and I’d be willing to bet people rarely pull the response they’ve been led to expect.
+A lot of them fall into the get rich quick category and I’d be willing to bet the owners of the websites rarely if ever enjoy the response they’ve been led to expect.

-Make sure it’s formatted properly so people can read it easily.
+Formatting long copy so people can read it easily

 When people read web copy they unconsciously search for visual clues, or ‘landmarks’, that tell them whether they’re in the right place.
 In much the same way as we scan newspaper headlines to decide which articles to read.
 We like to avoid having to read the detail until we’re sure it contains stuff we want to know.